CheatSolutions/Important-Information/documentation/player info menu .md

 # https://spartan.top
-## Below is a list of reasons you will see when checking a player using the “Player Info” inventory menu.
+## Below is a list of reasons you may read when checking a player using the “Player Info” inventory menu.
+You may find the following information when hovering above items in the inventory menu, essentially in the item's description.
 To use this inventory menu, execute the command “/spartan info” to check yourself and “/spartan info playerName” to check someone else.

 ### Player has permission bypass:
 When a player has the permission spartan.bypass they won’t be checked by any check.
 Additionally, when a player has the permission spartan.bypass.checkName they won’t be checked by the specified check.